iSiddharth20/Covid-19-Dashabord-from-Scratch/README.md

 # How to Use the Code

+* Python-3 is Must.
+* Use the 'requirements.txt' to install all necessary Packages.
-* Run 'Main.py' from the 'PythonFiles' folder
+* Run 'Main.py' from the 'PythonFiles' folder.